Types of Groups

 What is it?

-Site Members: Everyone who can log into your community is automatically part of the All Members group.
+Site Members: Everyone who can log into your workplace is automatically part of the All Members group.
 The group can be found under System Groups -> Members in the Manage Groups area of the Control Panel.
-This group can be used to set up access rules and subscriptions for areas in your community that you wish everyone to have some level of access to.
+This group can be used to set up access rules and subscriptions for areas in your workplace that you wish everyone to have some level of access to.

 Space Administrators: Each space has the option to assign administrators.
 Anyone who is part of a space’s Administrators group will have Full access throughout that space, as well as access to the Space Administration panel.